 Funds that are received for a specific country or project (called restricted funds) are safeguarded to be used for only that purpose.
 Just before the beginning of a new financial year all the countries within the network must submit budgets for the new financial year.
-The VCI board will allocate in their discretion budgeted unrestricted funds to the various National Colleges.
+The VCI board makes discretionary allocations of unrestricted funds to the various National Veritas Colleges.